Manwe-fv/FV_project_E3/README.md

-# FV_project_E3
+# FVPE3

-MQ2's E3 with fixes and edits custom to the Firiona Vie Project server.
+An update to E3 that allows usage on the latest Macroquest Emu builds and includes edits custom to the Firiona Vie Project server.

 PLEASE NOTE: Due to classic client limitations, some E3 functionality will not work.
 This is due to a lack of XTargets, visibility of debuffs on mobs, etc. Check issues for a full list.

-Download the base version of MQ2+E3 from the link below and apply the files in this repository over them.
+Download this version of Macroquest from the link below.

 Link: https://drive.google.com/open?id=0B4A1w5r540xFbmVTTG5oX01lR0E

+Apply the files found in this repository to the Macroquest folder.

 The comprehensive E3 guide can be found here: https://docs.google.com/document/d/1mZMuB3QGwjAwjpxe-SMN13u6zM-lox7IQPkJTQDomWo/edit#